TyGuS/suslik/README.md

 ```

 The text file `all_results` should contain the same synthesized code as reported in Appendix C.
-In addition to the code itself, for your information we also print out the inferred specifications of the auxiliary functions,
+In addition to the code itself, for your information we also print out the inferred specifications of the auxiliary functions.
-however those might contain internal _cardinatlity variables_ and assertions over those
+Note that those, unexpectedly, might contain internal _cardinatlity variables_ and assertions over those
 (see line 417 in the paper for an explanation of what they are).

 #### Simple Benchmarks